Redth/ZXing.Net.Mobile/Details.md

 GitHub Project: https://github.com/Redth/ZXing.Net.Mobile

 ### Changes
+ - v1.3.4
+   - iOS: Scanning Engine rebuilt to use AVCaptureSession
+   - iOS: ZXingScannerView inherits from UIView can now be used independently for advanced use cases
+   - Android: Fixed Torch bug on Android
+   - Android: Front Cameras now work in Sample by default
+   - Performance improvements

  - v1.3.3
    - Fixed Android not scanning some barcodes in Portrait
    - Fixed Android scanning very slowly